Artin group injection in the Hecke algebra for right-angled groups: Some properties of the projections

-Given a Coxeter system $(W,S)$ let $V_W:=\spn_\mathbb{Z}W$ be the free $\mathbb{Z}$-module generated by $W$.
-Any projection $P^I:W\rightarrow W^I$ extends to an idempotent endomorphism $P^I \in \End(V_W)$; in the sequel we will not distinguish between functions from $W$ to $W$ and endomorphisms of $V_W$.
-By Proposition \ref{ordinepreservato} any linear extension of the Bruhat order on $W$ furnishes a representation of the $\mathbb{Z}$-algebra $M(W,S)$ generated by the set $\{P^I:I \subseteq S\} \subseteq \End(V_W)$ made by triangular matrices, with spectrum lying in $\mathbb{Z}$ and identity given by $P^{\varnothing}$.
-The algebra $M(W,S)$ is a subalgebra of the monoid algebra of regressive order preserving functions (see \cite[Section 2.5]{denton1}).
-Considering the commutator of this algebra as a Lie bracket, the corresponding Lie algebra is solvable, being isomorphic to a Lie subalgebra of the Lie algebra of upper triangular matrices (possibly infinite dimensional).
+By the regressivity of the projections $P^J$, in the finite case any linear extension of the Bruhat order on $W$ furnishes a representation of the algebra $M(W,S)$, made of triangular matrices with spectrum lying in $\{0,1\}$ and identity given by $P^{\varnothing}$.
+The algebra $M(W,S)$ is a subalgebra of the monoid algebra of regressive order preserving functions (see \cite[Section~2.5]{denton1}).